corifowler/etsy-search/Readme.md

 ## Assignment 11

-* Recreate Etsy search page with results using jQuery and Underscsore
+* Recreate Etsy search page with results using jQuery and Underscore